How to Level Up Your Social Selling Game on LinkedInOct 11, 2022

-To see your score, login to your LinkedIn account and follow this link.
-The visual dashboard will provide insights on how you stack up to your peers in your network and in your industry.
+To see your score, log in to your LinkedIn account and follow this link.
+The visual dashboard will provide insights into how you stack up to your peers in your network and in your industry.
 Plus, it will show you a breakdown of your score by each element of social selling.
 (It’s natural to be stronger in one area of social selling than another!)

 Social Selling + Sales Navigator

 If you’re already happy with your SSI score but want to see even better sales results OR if you want to supercharge your improvement, it’s time to turn your attention to Sales Navigator.
 Social selling and LinkedIn’s paid Sales Navigator subscription go hand-in-hand.
 Sales Navigator allows you to do several things that are essential to social selling, including: